zakwarsame/dotfiles/README.md

 # dotfiles

-my current dotfiles setup. so much bs and iterations going on here. it's like a cozy digital home, you know?
+my current dotfiles setup. so much bs and iterations going on here and i'm too lazy to clean it up.

 ## structure

 - `git/`: all my git-related stuff
-- `nvim/`: neovim config (because vim is life)
+- `nvim/`: neovim config
 - `wezterm/`: terminal emulator config
 - `zsh/`: zsh shell goodies
 - `kitty/`: kitty terminal config (barely used anymore)
 - `espanso/`: text expansion magic
 - `aerospace/`: window management for macos
-- `linux/`: linux-specific configs (like keyd)
+- `zellij/` for multiplexing (also barely use anymore because of wezterm)

 ```
 dotfiles/